 Why this might sound familiar…

 Interestingly enough, the results of having your eyes dilated mimic a common occurrence with aging eyes.
 Presbyopia, the fancy term that means “you need reading glasses,” occurs when your lens stiffens over time, losing the ability to change focus and adapt to vision at different distances.
 It doesn’t have anything to do with your iris muscles like dilation does, but the results are virtually identical: since you can’t change focus, your ability to read fine print up close – or even at arm’s length – is inhibited.
 Or, as some patients put it, their “arms are getting too short.”

 So conceivably, if you are a patient who already needs reading glasses, you might not even notice the dilation messing with your near vision.
 You’ll still have to contend with the glare for a little while, though.
 Too bad we don’t have special dilation reading glasses we could hand out!
 Hmm, maybe I should try to develop that idea…

-If you would like more information, or if you would like to schedule an appointment at North Cascade Eye Associates, please contact us today.
+If you would like more information, or if you would like to schedule an appointment at Cascadia Eye, please contact us today.

 In addition, join us on Facebook, Twitter, or Google+ to ask your questions about eyes, exams, and our practice.
 We’d love to hear from you – and I might write a blog to address your questions in the future.